pulumi/docs/content/blog/supercharging-our-github-action-with-the-pulumi-automation-api/index.md

 [by writing JavaScript](https://docs.github.com/en/actions/creating-actions/creating-a-javascript-action).
 At Pulumi, and in our community, we love expressing everything we possibly can in code, so the new JavaScript support got us quite excited about the "better together" possibilities!
 [Enter Pulumi's new Automation API]({{< relref "/blog/automation-api" >}}), a new feature we launched in public preview in October 2020.
-This new capability lets you build infrastructure as code &mdash;in pure code&mdash; without even needing to run a CLI.
+This new capability lets you build infrastructure as code&mdash;in pure code&mdash;without even needing to run a CLI.
 This sounded like a perfect match for a JavaScript Action.
 Creating a JavaScript Action allows us to programmatically invoke the right Pulumi commands in response to actions, without needing to awkwardly script a CLI.
 Instead, we were able to leverage the Automation API to fundamentally rethink our GitHub Action.